 In June 1994, the two sides signed an agreement requiring the shutdown of nuclear reactors that produce plutonium for nuclear weapons.
-Russia initially balked at this agreement because it used the same reactors to produce light and heat in the cities of Tomsk and Krasnoyarsk, but the two sides agreed to find ways to replace these energy sources.
-Although it announced that it had stopped producing plutonium for weapons in the reactors by the end of 1994, Russia refused to proceed with the shutdown because these alternatives were not yet available.
-In 1996, the two sides agreed to convert the reactors to a type that would not produce weapons-grade materials as a byproduct of energy production.
-The United States planned to contribute \$80 million, through the Nunn-Lugar CTR Program, to convert the reactors.
-An implementing agreement was signed at the commission's meeting in September 1997.
-However, in February 2000, the Russian government reportedly told the Clinton Administration that it wanted to cancel the reactor conversion project because of delays, cost overruns, and fears of a catastrophic accident.
+Russia initially balked at this because it used the same reactors to produce light and heat in the cities of Tomsk and Krasnoyarsk, but the two sides agreed to find ways to replace these energy sources.
+Russia announced that it had stopped producing plutonium for weapons in these reactors by the end of 1994, but it did not shut them down because these alternatives were not yet available.
+The United States had planned to contribute \$80 million, through the Nunn-Lugar CTR Program, to convert the reactors to a type that did not produce weapons materials and the two sides signed an implementing agreement in September 1997.
+However, in February 2000, the Russian government reportedly told the Clinton Administration that it wanted to cancel the project because of delays, cost overruns, and fears of a catastrophic accident.
 Instead, Russia suggested that it would close the reactors altogether if the United States would help fund conventional energy sources for the affected cities.
-In response, in its version of the Defense Authorization Bill (H.R.
-4205), the House prohibited the use of any CTR funds for the construction of "fossil fuel energy plants."
-And the Senate Armed Services Committee, in its version of the bill (S. 2549), limited the amount of funds that could be spent on this project until a new option was selected for the shutdown or conversion of the reactors.
+However, Congress has prohibited the use of CTR funds for the construction of "fossil fuel energy plants."